Soup’s on for annual event: Bowls and Books Soup Fest selling mugs, punch cards

-The 20th annual event, however, was canceled in March of 2020 when the COVID-19 pandemic hit.
+There was nothing “usual” about 2020, however, and the 20th annual event was canceled in March of 2020 when the COVID-19 pandemic hit.

 That left organizers scrambling on how to raise funds without the event.
 A separate issue was: What to do with the 400 souvenir bowls?